cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-reflection.md

 In short: **better performance** .

 Thrift generic requirements generally come from  **rpc  generalization calls, http < > rpc protocol conversion** and other centralized API gateways\ BFF scenarios, often with high performance requirements.
 However, Kitex Map/JSON generalization calls are implemented in the current map + interface mode, which inevitably brings a large number of fragmented heap memory allocation , and its performance is far worse than that of kitex rpc services in normal code generation mode.
 In contrast, both the efficient skip algorithm of Thrift Value and the carefully designed memory structure of Thrift DOM can effectively avoid a large number of runtime memory allocation and intermediate codec conversion.
-See [https://github.com/cloudwego/dynamicgo/blob/main/introduction.md](https://github.com/cloudwego/dynamicgo/blob/main/introduction.md) for detailed design and implementation.
+See [introduction](https://github.com/cloudwego/dynamicgo/blob/main/introduction.md) for detailed design and implementation.

 For specific comparison results, please refer to the section "Test Data" below.

 ## Usage example

 The following will demonstrate how to generalize calls based on **kitex-binary generalization + dynamicgo** .
-Note unfamiliar kitex-binary generalization colleagues can refer to [https://www.cloudwego.io/docs/kitex/tutorials/advanced-feature/generic-call/#1-binary-generic](https://www.cloudwego.io/docs/kitex/tutorials/advanced-feature/generic-call/#1-binary-generic) first.
+Note unfamiliar kitex-binary generalization colleagues can refer to [generic-call documents ](https://www.cloudwego.io/docs/kitex/tutorials/advanced-feature/generic-call/#1-binary-generic)first.

 See the complete code example: [https://github.com/cloudwego/kitex/blob/cc85ab10fbdc7519c90ed7b25e2533127a1ddd82/pkg/generic/reflect_test/reflect_test.go](https://github.com/cloudwego/kitex/blob/cc85ab10fbdc7519c90ed7b25e2533127a1ddd82/pkg/generic/reflect_test/reflect_test.go)